Perspective | Cal Ripken’s record streak is 25 years old. Its meaning, and magic, have endured.

 How’d that work?
 “Everybody slapped me on the shoulder — of course,” he said, accepting vanity’s price.

 These days, as has been reported, Ripken, 60, has made a full recovery from prostate cancer, which was diagnosed in February.
 He’s using his experience to help raise awareness of the need for prostate checkups.
-That might be expected from Cal whose, Cal Ripken, Sr. Foundation is breaking ground on its 100th Youth Development Park.
+That might be expected from Cal, whose, Cal Ripken, Sr. Foundation is breaking ground on its 100th Youth Development Park.
 So far, more than 500,000 at-risk youth have had access to the parks in 26 states and D.C.
 He also has turned himself from a reluctant, occasional public speaker into a polished active one.

 How in character, since baseball has never had a better learner than Ripken.
 It may be his secret superpower.
 “My parents taught me perspective,” he says.
 “My dad said, ‘All things in moderation.’
 My mom said, ‘Just because you can hit and throw, you’re not better than anybody else.’”

 The Orioles were Cal’s perfect university.
-In Brooks Robinson he saw a Hall of Famer who was humble and in Eddie Murray someone unchanged by big money.
+In Brooks Robinson, he saw a Hall of Famer who was humble, and in Eddie Murray someone unchanged by big money.
 Jim Palmer, fanatic conditioner, had a passion for studying detail.
 Frank Robinson had athletic arrogance.

 Most underappreciated, and a key to Ripken’s rank as MLB’s 24th best position player (according to both FanGraphs and Baseball-Reference), is Mark Belanger.
 Both those sources rank Belanger, the O’s shortstop, among the top four defensive players ever.
 Ripken ranks in the top six defenders, any position, ever.